William Congreve, The Way of the World

 especially when they are detected in misbehavior, and what does this tell

-you about England's emerging class system near the beginning of the
+you about England's emerging class system at the beginning of the

 4) The characters of Congreve's play often quote (and misquote)